syakirharis25/rust/README.md

 $ git log --oneline -1
 ```

-To exit from the customized graph command, press "q" on your keyboard.
+To exit from the customized graph command, press **Q** button on your keyboard.

+To see whether the file or folder already added into GitHub repository, refresh the GitHub web page, by hitting the **Ctrl + R** button on your keyboard, works on Google Chrome, Firefox Mozilla and Microsoft Edge browser.

 GitHub formatting
 ---